Skip to main content

 The Three Categories of Product Defects

-Three main legal theories support product liability claims: negligence, strict liability, and breach of warranty.
-Negligence claims require proving the manufacturer failed to exercise reasonable care, breached their duty, and directly caused injury.
-Strict liability offers plaintiffs a powerful advantage – they need only prove the product was defective and caused harm, regardless of the manufacturer’s care level.
-Breach of warranty claims focus on broken promises about product quality or performance.
-Recent cases show increasing scrutiny of product safety, particularly in automotive, medical device, and consumer electronics sectors.
+Three legal theories support product liability claims: negligence, strict liability, and breach of warranty.
+Negligence means the maker failed to use reasonable care and caused injury.
+Strict liability gives plaintiffs a big edge.
+They only need to prove the product was defective and caused harm.
+The maker’s level of care does not matter.
+Breach of warranty claims focus on broken promises about product quality.

 Building a Strong Claim

-Success in product liability cases depends on proving three key elements.
-First, evidence must show the product contained a design, manufacturing, or warning defect.
-Second, a clear link must connect the defect to the injury.
-In car accident cases involving alleged brake failures, for instance, plaintiffs must prove the faulty system – not driver error – caused the crash.
-Third, documentation must detail all damages, from medical costs to lost income.
+Winning a product liability case means proving three things.
+First, the product had a design, manufacturing, or warning defect.
+Second, that defect caused the injury.
+In brake failure cases, for example, you must prove the faulty brakes – not driver error – caused the crash.
+Third, you need records of all damages, from medical costs to lost income.

 Evidence forms the foundation of these claims.
 Critical elements include: